visgl/react-map-gl/docs/api-reference/marker.md

 This prop is not reactive (only used when the marker is mounted).

+#### style: CSSProperties

+CSS style override that applies to the marker's container.

 ### Callbacks

 #### onDragStart: (evt: [MarkerDragEvent](/docs/api-reference/types.md#markerdragevent)) => void